compute-io/lcg/README.md

 ===
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![Dependencies][dependencies-image]][dependencies-url]

-A pseudorandom number generator of linear congruential type.
+A linear congruential pseudorandom number generator.

 ## Installation

+*Please note: this module is not ready for installation.*

 ``` bash
 $ npm install compute-htfrand
 ```

-NOT READY FOR INSTALLATION!

 For use in the browser, use [browserify](https://github.com/substack/node-browserify).

 ## Usage